Nikhil-Boyanapalli/Privader/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Security

+- Never commit API keys or sensitive information
+- Use the provided `config.template.js` for configuration
+- Always use the latest version of dependencies
+- Report security vulnerabilities responsibly

 ## Acknowledgments

-- OWASP for security guidelines
+- Google Safe Browsing API for threat detection
-- Chrome Extension developers for documentation
+- Chrome Extensions API
-- Contributors and testers
+- Various open-source libraries and tools

 ## Contact